 Applications are now open for the Recognition of Teaching for Researchers (ROTOR) scheme, run by the Centre for Academic Practice and the Doctoral College, for the 2018-19 academic year.
 This scheme supports Doctoral Researchers and Research Staff with experience of teaching to further develop their teaching practice and to assemble an application for the award of Associate Fellow of the Higher Education Academy (AFHEA), which is recognised across the UK Higher Education sector.

 The 2018-19 scheme will commence at the end of September 2018.

 This scheme is for Doctoral Researchers (PhD and EngD students) and research staff (research associates, research fellows and equivalents).
 Other staff should consider the other routes detailed on elsewhere on this website.

-Researchers wishing to take part should have undertaken one of the “Teaching Skills” or “Essential Teaching Skills” courses run by the Doctoral College, and should also be undertaking some sort of teaching activity in the coming academic year.
+Researchers wishing to take part should have undertaken one of the “Teaching Skills” or “Essential Teaching Skills” courses run by the Doctoral College (or an equivalent course at another UK university), and should also be undertaking some sort of teaching activity in the coming academic year.
 That activity could consist of delivering lectures, seminars or tutorials; demonstrating in laboratories; supervising field trips or studio work; supervising undergraduate or postgraduate students undertaking research; or other activities relating to the support of student learning.